OKersten/PuffPopGen/README.md

 # PuffPopGen
 Population genomics analysis of the Atlantic Puffin across it's breeding range.
-The results and interpretation are presented in Kersten et al. 2021 (URL)
+The results and interpretation are presented in Kersten et al. 2021 (DOI: 10.1038/s42003-021-02415-4)

 The code for the analyses is presented in its respective folder (nuclear + mitochondrial) and is numbered to be able to follow it step-by-step.